 What is the course about?

-Discover the Alexander Technique as a tool for the performer in you.
 Develop stage presence by discovering how to become aware of, and how to move beyond your personal ingrained habits of reacting and thinking, moving and breathing.
-This practical hands-on course will help you to free yourself for creative expression as you learn to integrate freedom of movement in performance.
+This course will help you to free yourself for creative expression as you learn to integrate freedom of movement in performance.

 It requires using your whole brain, sensory mechanism, and emotional centre – your whole integrated being.
 Instead of trying to teach us to be 'right', the Alexander Technique teaches us to stop doing and thinking the 'wrong' and allow the new, unknown 'right' to emerge.
 It is an exciting journey into the unknown.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 We will explore the basics of the Alexander Technique through a range of practical procedures.
 You will become aware of, and unlearn, habits of misuse that show up as tension, restricting freedom of movement, breathing, voice and coordination.